cosmothecakeroll/serialized-dandys-world-rigs/README.md

 # info

-every rig and model was painstakingly **serialized** manually using [Darkceius' instance serializer](https://create.roblox.com/store/asset/128675874900923/Instance-Serializer) because who uses automated systems ahaHAhaha
+every rig and model was painstakingly **serialized** (from model → script) manually using [Darkceius' instance serializer](https://create.roblox.com/store/asset/128675874900923/Instance-Serializer) because who uses automated systems ahaHAhaha

 includes all the toons and their skins as well as their twisted counterparts, and items (excluding the enigma candy)